Slavi-Svec/100-days-of-code/Days Log.md

 Day 6: May 06, 2020 Wednesday

-Today's Progress: Completed 9 questions from FCC ES6, continued to work on my FCC survey page, completed Codewars 8 kyu A Needle in the Haystack
+**Today's Progress**: Completed 9 questions from FCC ES6, continued to work on my FCC survey page, completed Codewars 8 kyu A Needle in the Haystack

 Thoughts: Im starting to get some good progress in the Javascript ES6 algorithms and understanding the concepts.
 Im nearly completed the Survery form and i spend hours trying to complete some array challenges on code wars. tomorrow i will continue practicing Arrays and how to apply for loops and map, filter ect to them. i want to solidify my understndig of these.
 I had a long day trying these array methods.